Cognitive reserve: Genetic component of cognitive reserve

 Evidence from a twin study indicates a genetic contribution to cognitive functions.
 Heritability estimates have been found to be high for general cognitive functions but low for memory itself.
 Adjusting for the effects of education 79% of executive function can be explained by genetic contribution.
 A study combining twin and adoption studies found all cognitive functions to be heritable.
 Speed of processing had the highest heritability in this particular study.

 Cognitive reserve

-Cognitive reserve also indicates a resilience to neuropathological damage, but the emphasis here is in the way the brain uses its damaged resources.
+Cognitive reserve also indicates a resilience to neuropathological damage, but the emphasis here is on the way the brain uses its damaged resources.
 It could be defined as the ability to optimize or maximize performance through differential recruitment of brain networks and/or alternative cognitive strategies.
 This is an efficiency model, rather than a threshold model, and it implies that the task is processed using less resources or using neural resources more efficiently, resulting in better cognitive performance.
 Studies use factors like education, occupation, and lifestyle as proxies for cognitive reserve because they tend to positively correlate with higher cognitive reserve.